 Nebraska currently utilizes this option by allowing households to enter transitional SNAP when their TANF case closes due to exceeding the TANF income limit.
 Nebraska does not use the three optional disqualifications.
-As of October 31, 2023, there were 243 SNAP households enrolled in the Transitional Benefit option.
+Allowing Transitional Benefits helps households transition off of SNAP benefits as their income increases, reducing the cliff effect.
+As of October 31, 2024, there were 304 SNAP households enrolled in the Transitional Benefit option.